hasura/graphql-engine/docs/graphql/manual/auth/authentication/jwt.rst

 .. meta::
-   :description: User's manual for using authenticaton with JWT with Hasura
+   :description: Use authenticaton with JWT in Hasura
    :keywords: hasura, docs, authentication, auth, JWT

 Authentication using JWT